 The Instant Pot rep said no change in liquid is required when using the NutriBoost feature, but I would use more liquid when making risotto again.
 I’m looking forward to making rice pudding using the NutriBoost feature.

 There are so many reasons to love the Max, but the biggest reason is the automatic pressure release.
 I put corn on the cob in the inner pot, set the cook time and quick release, and went outside to grill some steaks.
 I didn’t have to worry about coming back inside to release the pressure on the corn to avoid overcooking it.
 The Max took care of it all on its own.

 I’m going to use the automatic pulse release for releasing pressure when cooking meats.
 It’s slow and gradual enough that it will give meats that little bit of rest time that they need while speeding up the process of releasing the pressure.

 I think everyone is going to love the additional information the LCD screen gives them, and the pressure indicator light that lets you know easily when the pressure has been released.

-The Max will be available Fall 2018.
-The MSRP will be $200, and it will be available at Williams Sonoma and Amazon.
+The Max is now available at Williams Sonoma and Amazon.